google/fonts/tools/encodings/README.md

 This directory contains "Namelist" files, that list Unicode characters followed by glyph names or glyph descriptions.

-**TODO: clarify:** Typically all the Unicodes in each file are in each font.
+Typically all the Unicodes in each file are in each font.
 If the fonts go beyond that list, those additional characters will not be available to Fonts API end users.

 The Google Fonts API uses these files in combination with [pyftsubset](https://github.com/behdad/fonttools/blob/master/Lib/fontTools/subset.py) to generate script subsets from the full `.ttf` files in this repository.

-There are "legacy" encodings, the files directly in this directory and the newer "2016" encodings contained in the `GF 2016 Glyph Sets` subdirectory.
+There are "legacy" encodings, the files directly in this directory, and "novel" encodings contained in the `GF 2016 Glyph Sets` subdirectory.
 The latter directory contains itself a [`README.md`]('GF 2016 Glyph Sets/README.md').

 # The "Namelist" file format